ikhyunAn/MCP_InvestmentPortfolio/README.md

 Once the server is running and connected to Claude, you can interact with it using natural language:

-- "Create a portfolio with 30% AAPL, 20% MSFT, 15% AMZN, and 35% US Treasury bonds"
+- "Create a portfolio with 30% AAPL, 20% MSFT, 15% AMZN, and 35% US Treasury bonds with user Id <User_ID>"
 - "What's the recent performance of my portfolio?"
 - "Show me news about the stocks in my portfolio"
 - "Generate investment recommendations for my current portfolio"